coolaj86/appr/README.md

-Controlling The SpotterRF Apps Server
+WebApps Center, and You
 ===

 Installation
 ---

-The first thing you'll need to do in order to use the SpotterRF Apps Server is install it.
+The first thing you'll need to do in order to use the WebApps Center is install it.
 Use one of our patented automagic install applications on your platform of choice.
 We support Linux, Macintosh OS X, and Windows 7.